jenkinsci/appscan-plugin/README.md

                     site (under development) or a Production site (live and in use).
                 -   **Test Optimization**: Following options are available:
-                    - **Fast**:Select this option for approximately 97% issue coverage and twice as fast test stage speed.
+                    - **Fast**: Select this option for approximately 97% issue coverage and twice as fast test stage speed.
                                   Recommended for security experts for more frequent scans.
                     - **Faster**: Select this option for approximately 85% issue coverage and five times as fast test stage speed.
                                   Recommended for DevSecOps during ongoing evaluation.